jana-lee/data_wrangling_1/tidy_data.md

     ##   <chr>     <dbl> <dbl>
     ## 1 treatment   4       8
     ## 2 placebo     3.5     4

+## Binding rows

+Efficient implementation of the common pattern of do.call or do.call for binding many data frames into one.

 What happens when we have data spread across multiple tables?